July Full Moon 2027 (Buck Moon): Date, Time & Meaning

 When is the next Full Moon?

-The next Full Moon after the Buck Moon will occur on August 28, 2026, at 04:18 GMT/UTC (12:18 AM EDT).
-Traditionally known as the Sturgeon Moon, it will coincide with a deep partial lunar eclipse.
-You can read more in our dedicated article: Deep Partial Lunar Eclipse on August 27–28, 2026.
+The next Full Moon after the Buck Moon will occur on August 17, 2027, at 07:29 GMT/UTC (3:29 AM EDT).
+Traditionally known as the Sturgeon Moon, it will also be a Micromoon and will coincide with a penumbral lunar eclipse.
+Unlike the extremely shallow eclipse on July 18, the August eclipse will produce a more substantial — though still subtle — shading across part of the lunar disk.

 When is the next Buck Moon?